samsquire/devops-schedule/README.md

 # devops-schedule

+You have a directed acyclic graph of processes that you can execute as a child process and you want to process the work with maximum parallelism.
+This repository orders the work that can be carried out simultaneously and in parallel.
+See my parallel-workers repository for an example of how to process the output of this schedule with parallelism.

 ## scheduler.js

 This script uses csp.js to order a tree work graph into a paralellisable runnable schedule.

 ## scheduler.py

 This script uses ortools to order a tree work graph into a parallelisable runnable schedule.

 # how to use